arieees666/arieees666.github.io/README.md

  - Sept 26-27, 2020: `Got pretty busy with ctfs, 11 ctfs in 2 days.
 Focused mostly on EKOPARTY which I placed 92nd and some Bsides Boston`
  - Sept 28, 2020: `Created writeups for solved challenges, tried to solve DarkCTF pwnables which I haven't got the chance to solve`
  - Sept 29, 2020: `Started learning about SIGROP`
+ - Sept 30, 2020: `Understood how to bypass aslr.
+Created a discord bot to assign a role when a certain emoji is reacted`